 These plans have low premiums and comprehensive benefits that are similar to ones found in a standard health insurance plan.
 However, they also have high deductibles, so you pay more out-of-pocket costs when you need care than in another plan.

-Con: High out-of-pocket costs and deductibles, so you pay more when you need care.
+While catastrophic health plans offer low premiums and comprehensive coverage, they also have high out-of-pocket costs and deductibles, so you pay more when you need care.

 Short-term health plan

 Short term health insurance is a low-cost plan that can provide a safety net for catastrophic emergencies, but has limited benefits and can lead to hefty out-of-pocket costs.